hknutzen/Netspoc/technical.markdown

 or routing information for interfaces on a rules path.

-To avoid unnecessary calculations, every path is explored only once, using the `path_mark` function and information is stored to reconstruct the path from.
+To avoid unnecessary calculations, every path is explored only once, using the `pathMark` function and information is stored to reconstruct the path from.

 Basically, path mark finds paths from source to destination as has